ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 python pybasin.py input_directory -w well1,well2,well3
 ````

 ``input_directory`` is the directory that contains all input files.
 For one of the example datasets this should be ``example_dataset_1`` or ``example_dataset_2``.
 With the optional command line option -w you can specify which wells to run.
 This can either be a single well or a list of wells separated by a comma.
-If you do not specify an input directory, PyBasin will use the default input directory defined in the file ``default_folder.txt``.
+If you do not specify an input directory, PyBasin will use the default input directory defined in the file ``default_input_folder.txt``.
 If you do not specify which well to run at the command line PyBasin will look for a list of wells in the file ``pybasin_params.py`` in your input directory.

 # Model input